 Kinovo and its subsidiaries acknowledge global responsibility, we are committed to driving out acts of modern slavery.
-We are taking the appropriate steps to ensure that everyone who works for Kinovo benefits from a working environment in which their fundamental human rights are respected and anyone that we do business with is expected to also uphold these principles.
-We ensured that our robust controls operated effectively and developed our approach to make certain that, despite the continued disruption caused by COVID-19, we identified any risks and mitigated as appropriate.
+We are taking the appropriate steps to ensure that everyone who works for Kinovo benefits from a working environment in which their fundamental human rights are respected, and anyone that we do business with is expected to also uphold these principles.
+We ensured that our robust controls operated effectively and developed our approach to make certain that we continue to identify any risks and mitigate as appropriate.

-This is our third statement, published in accordance with the Act, setting out the steps we’ve taken during the financial year ending 31 March 2022, to identify and prevent modern slavery in our business.
+This is our fourth statement, published in accordance with the Act, setting out the steps we’ve taken during the financial year ending 31 March 2023, to identify and prevent modern slavery in our business.
 We will continue to review the statement and update it annually in accordance with the Act.

 Kinovo, via its subsidiaries, is an established and award-winning provider of gas and electrical installation, maintenance and general building services to local authority and housing associations.

 Kinovo is the parent company of the Kinovo group of companies (the “Kinovo Group”).
 The Kinovo Group has over 225 employees and operates solely in the UK with its head office in Chingford.